Does the presence of a transmission line on or near a property affect its value?

 Home buyers consider many variables, some highly subjective, when making purchasing decisions.
 Key factors that influence property values include market trends; proximity to schools, parks, churches and other amenities; road and air transportation availability; and neighborhood conditions.
 Quality, age, condition, size and design of homes and buildings are additional factors.
 Factors that may be important and valuable to one buyer may be considered a drawback by others.
 Examples are swimming pools, proximity to an interstate highway, railroad, dairy farm or elementary school.
 And market forces, such as a buyer’s market, seller’s market and the length of time a property has been listed also impact a sales price.
 A percentage of the purchasing market will refuse to purchase properties near transmission lines in the same way that a percentage of the market refuses to purchase homes next to a school, with a swimming pool or a single bathroom.
 For another segment of the purchasing market, the proximity of a power line is not compelling and is only one of many factors that will influence the purchasing decision.

-Over time, transmission lines become part of the typical landscape, along with distribution lines, cell towers and windmills.
-ATC owns and operates more than 9,440 miles of transmission lines, many of which have been in place for decades.
+Over time, transmission lines become part of the typical landscape, along with distribution lines, cell towers and roads.
+ATC owns and operates more than 9,500 miles of transmission lines, many of which have been in place for decades.
 Transmission lines today exist in residential areas, commercial and industrial parks, natural and recreation areas, agricultural land and urban centers.
 Lower-voltage distribution lines are even more prevalent.
-While proposals for new transmission lines generate concern, power lines are not fundamentally new infrastructure.
+While proposals for new transmission lines generate concern, transmission lines are not fundamentally new infrastructure.
 Other characteristics, including neighborhood, lot and home features play a more significant role in determining the value of a property.

 Is there any research on how transmission lines might affect property values?